Pablolarenas/octet/octet/README.md

 All textures were designed and drawn by me, using Adobe Photoshop and Adobe Illustrator, both licenced under my personal Creative Cloud Account.

 **7.2 Sounds**
-Music and sound for this demo version are extracted from other computer games as a reference

 Lose
 Composed sound in Adobe Premiere. licenced under my personal Creative Cloud Account

 Door
 Composed sound in Adobe Premiere. licenced under my personal Creative Cloud Account

+The following music and sound are extracted from other computer games just as a reference:

 Win
 Extracted and modified music from The Legend of Zelda: Link’s Awakening.